 Australian Government Department of Health

-Connected Beginnings aims to support early childhood and health services to work together to better prepare Aboriginal and Torres Strait Islander children for school in selected communities.
-The overall aim is to decrease the disparities in school readiness and educational outcomes between Indigenous and non-Indigenous children.
+The Connected Beginnings program supports early childhood and health services to work together to better prepare Aboriginal and Torres Strait Islander children for school in selected communities.
+The overall aim of the program is to decrease the disparities in school readiness and educational outcomes between Indigenous and non-Indigenous children.

 AHA evaluated the implementation of Connected Beginnings at 14 sites across Australia, involving 25 funded organisations.
-Our program evaluation identified the factors contributing to the program’s success and how it is benefitting individual communities.
-The evaluation will also help inform the development of future education and health services and inform the future directions of the program.
+Our program evaluation identified the factors contributing to the program’s success and how it benefitted individual communities.
+The evaluation was designed to inform the development of future education and health services and the future directions of the program.